ietf-wg-alto/draft-alto-oam-yang/appendix.md

             base protocol-type;
           }
           description
-            "Protocol used to access the YANG datastore.";
+            "Indicates the protocol that is used to access the YANG datastore.";
         }
         container restconf {
           uses rcc:restconf-client-app-grouping {
             when 'derived-from-or-self(../protocol, "restconf")';
           }
           description
-            "Parameters for restconf endpoint of the YANG datastore.";
+            "Parameters for the RESTCONF endpoint of the YANG datastore.";
         }
         container netconf {
           uses ncc:netconf-client-app-grouping {
             when 'derived-from-or-self(../protocol, "netconf")';
           }
           description
-            "Parameters for netconf endpoint of the YANG datastore.";
+            "Parameters for the NETCONF endpoint of the YANG datastore.";
         }
       }
     }